itsmylife/gpp-unity-implementations/README.md

 ## Game Programming Patterns in Unity

 Game Programming Patterns is a must read book for every game developer.
 Most of the code examples in the book are written with c++.
-I tried to implement them Unity.
+I am trying to implement them Unity.

 Suggestions and pull requests are very welcome.